Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 You’ve got a list of relevant keywords, but what to do with them?
 The next thing you need to do is map each of your keywords to the most appropriate page on your site.

 Say you’re a plumber.
 You’ll want to group all your keywords regarding drain unblocking and use these on the corresponding page.
-The same goes with blocked toilets, burst pipes, leaky taps, hot water systems, emergency plumbing services, gas fitting, and all your other service pages.
+The same goes for blocked toilets, burst pipes, leaky taps, hot water systems, emergency plumbing services, gas fitting, and other service pages.

-You can do all your keyword mapping in a simple Excel sheet or on Google Sheets, if you prefer.
+You can do all your keyword mapping in a simple Excel sheet or on Google Sheets.

 03. Meta titles and description

-Your meta title and description is the information that shows up in the search results, meaning this is your chance to convince users to click.
-You’ll want to include your main keyword for the page in both, but avoid adding too many and make sure it reads naturally.
+Your meta title and description are the information in the search results, meaning this is your chance to convince users to click.
+You’ll want to include your main keyword for the page in both, but avoid adding too many and ensure it reads naturally.

-To ensure that your content displays properly, make sure you keep titles under 60 characters and descriptions under 155–165 characters.
+To ensure that your content displays appropriately, keep titles under 60 characters and descriptions under 155–165 characters.

 04. Title tags

-The tags on your web page are vital for organising information.
+The tags on your web page are vital for organizing information.
 They are one of the most important ranking factors, second only to content.
-There are many types of title tags: H1, H2, H3, H4, and so on.
+There are many title tags: H1, H2, H3, H4, and so on.

 Google suggests using the same meta title and H1 title, so make sure that your H1 matches the meta titles you wrote in the previous step.
 For your H2 and H3 tags, you’ll want to assess how many subheadings your competitors use and aim for a similar amount.
 While you should aim to put your secondary keywords in these headings, you’ll want to make sure that you avoid stuffing.

-You’ve likely heard the expression that content is king – when it comes to SEO, this is certainly the case.
-Google is more likely to rank unique, relevant and high-quality content, so this is where you’ll want to focus quite a bit of your time.
+You’ve likely heard the expression that content is king – this is undoubtedly the case when it comes to SEO.
+Google is more likely to rank unique, relevant, and high-quality content, so this is where you’ll want to focus quite a bit of your time.

-While it is important to make sure that you include all the right keywords, you also want to make sure that the content is optimised for human readers.
-All the SEO in the world won’t help you if you bring people to your site and they can’t understand (or don’t care about) what you’re saying!
+While it is essential to include all the right keywords, you also want to ensure the content is optimized for human readers.
+All the SEO won’t help you if you bring people to your site and they can’t understand (or don’t care about) what you’re saying!